dmsherazi/Battery-Management-System/Kicad-Switch/README.md

 PWM to reduce EMI.
 In this case the circuit needs to be modified to use better drivers.

+There were several errors in the circuit, which have been corrected but not tested.
+The board is to be replaced with the gEDA version.

+In the board, load 1 is the central row of switches and the upper power connector.
+Load 2 is the lower row of switches and the lower power connector.
+This is the reverse of that used in the interconnect board and has been changed in the gEDA board.

 (c) K. Sarkies 26/04/2014